Doctor of Education Salary and Career Outlook

 What Pays More: EdD or PhD in Education?

-While there are differences between PhD and EdD in education programs, each education degree may offer graduates a way to enhance their professional credentials and help advance their careers.
+While there are differences between PhD and EdD programs in education, each degree may help graduates enhance their professional credentials and advance their careers.
 Those currently in the education field who are considering an advanced degree may wonder, “Will an EdD increase my salary more than a PhD?” or “Do teachers with an EdD get paid more than their counterparts with a PhD?”

 Is an EdD Career Worth It?

 Is a doctorate in education worth it?
 An EdD may be a fit for those who seek to pursue leadership roles in an educational institution, government agency, nonprofit or corporation.
-Those dedicated to the pursuit of better educational outcomes and experiences might find that the EdD coursework aligns with their career goals.
+Those dedicated to improving educational outcomes and experiences may find that EdD coursework aligns with their career goals.
 If you have a passion for improving organizations through teaching and learning, think about whether an online Doctor of Education program is right for you.